Rich Fownes

 Fownes joined The Eighties Matchbox B-Line Disaster after Andy Huxley's departure in 2005, but in 2008 he left to join Nine Inch Nails.
 However this plan collapsed and he was replaced with Justin Meldal-Johnsen.
 He has since played in The Duke Spirit and Clever Thing.

+In 2020, Fownes opened up to Soundsphere magazine about his departure from Nine Inch Nails, his work in Bad For Lazarus and Eighties Matchbox B-Line Disaster, alongside some new projects.

+As of 2025, Fownes has been a part of the band, Not Richard and Her Majesty.